Amplifi-Beats/ArchoMusic/README.md

 [![build](https://github.com/gianxddddd/ArchoMusic/actions/workflows/gradle.yml/badge.svg)](https://github.com/gianxddddd/ArchoMusic/actions/workflows/gradle.yml)

-[master-java: This is the old Archo Music written on Java, you may migrate to the new Archo Music with Kotlin codebase.]
+[`master-java`: This is the old Archo Music written on Java, you may migrate to the new Archo Music with Kotlin codebase.]

 ## Archo Music
 Archo Music is an open-sourced Android music player application, Made by GianXD.